croquet/multiblaster-tutorial/README.md

 One of its gimmicks is that if the initials contain an emoji, it will be used for shooting.
 The trickiest part of that is properly parsing out the emoji, which can be composed of many code points 😉

-You can play it online at [croquet.io/multiblaster](https://croquet.io/multiblaster/).
+You can play it online at [apps.multisynq.io/multiblaster](https://apps.multisynq.io/multiblaster/).

 ## Further Information 👀

-Please use our [Documentation](https://croquet.io/docs), and join our [Discord](https://croquet.io/discord) for questions!
+Please use our [Documentation](https://multisynq.io/docs/croquet/) alongside this tutorial, and join our [Discord](https://multisynq.io/discord) for questions!